Detroit and Charlevoix Railroad: Establishment of Detroit & Charlevoix Railroad

+In October 1908, a devastating forest fire, exacerbated by poor lumbering methods, destroyed much of the remaining timber.
 By 1912, all 70,000 acres of the Ward estate had been clearcut and there was no more timber for the sawmill.
 The sawmill was dismantled and sold.
 The town of Deward began its return to nature.

 Michigan Central Railroad

 On May 1, 1907, the Michigan Central Railroad purchased all the capital stock of the Detroit & Charlevoix Railroad.
 On September 27, 1912, The Detroit & Charlevoix Railroad was merged into the Michigan Central.
 They valued the cost of acquisition at $518,735.86 and showed an operating loss of $5,428.91 for 1916.
 The Detroit & Charlevoix Railroad name was dropped and the line was known as the East Jordan Branch.
 In 1930, the Michigan Central Railroad had stopped operating the East Jordan Branch and in 1933, the line was abandoned.